 A: Most likely your system is impacted by DEP (Data Execution Prevention) if you start Elliott and immediately see the above message.
+Depending on the version of Elliott you are running, you may receive this error for EL700.EXE, EL800.EXE, EL850CC.EXE or other related Elliott executable programs.
+Following sample screen is an example of error 114 when you tried to start up Elliott 8.5:

 It is ironic that, after decades of trying to improve how quickly and efficiently CPUs can run code, the newest, most fashionable processor feature is the ability to not run code.
 A new hardware feature has started to show up to prevent code execution called “execute disable” (XD) by Intel or “no execution” (NX) by AMD.
 Microsoft calls it Data Execution Protection (DEP) and it is implemented in Windows 2003 Server SP1 and Windows XP SP2.